S2O: Static to Openable Enhancement for Articulated 3D Objects: Approach

 \section{Approach}

 Our framework breaks down the \ourtasklong (\ourtask) task into three stages: 1) identify and segment openable parts; 2) predict motion parameters for openable parts; and 3) complete interior geometry.
-We focus on comparing methods for part segmentation as that is the first stage and largely influences the quality of the final output.
-For motion prediction, we show that a simple heuristic is effective and outperforms more complex prior methods.
-For interior geometry completion, since there is no prior work we again present a simple but effective heuristic method.
+For each stage, we compare different families of approaches.